therockstorm/salary-stats/README.md

 I chose JWTs for access tokens with a 30 minute expiration.
 There are tradeoffs to any approach.
 You cannot immediately revoke JWTs, for instance, they're valid until the expiration.
 But this seemed like a reasonable approach for this situation.

 Secrets are only transmitted in request bodies, not URLs.
 This ensures that, assuming this is deployed using HTTPS, secrets are encrypted in-transit.
 Plaintext secrets aren't retained, only the hashes, and the hashes aren't returned in `GET` call responses.

+If this were a public API, I wouldn't want to return the IDs used in the database.
+This could inform attackers of the size of our data and allow them to guess IDs.
+This could be mitigated by using, for example, UUIDs for the IDs returned in the API.
+The integer IDs may still make sense to retain for ordering and performance reasons at the database level.

 ### Architecture and project structure